 SCIENTISTSDanum Valley Accommodation

 The Danum Valley Field Centre provides several types of accommodation for SEARRP scientists.
-(Sorry, we do not handle tourist enquires.)
+Scientists are responsible for planning and booking their own accommodation for their time in the field (sorry, we do not handle tourist enquires).

 Two rooms available – each of which can sleep 2-3 people.
 These are air-conditioned, fully serviced and have an en-suite bathroom, a refrigerator and private balcony.
 Primarily intended for short visits.